-A minimum of an upper second-class honours degree (or international equivalent) in a relevant subject is required for entry to the PhD programmes.
-Applicants who have completed their degree in certain countries will require an MSc to enable them to enter our PhD programme.
+A first or upper second-class honours degree (or international equivalent) in a biomedical science discipline is required for entry to the PhD programme.
 We may consider MSc by research applications from candidates with a lower second-class degree (or international equivalent).
-Applicants for the MD should be medically qualified and should consult with the graduate director before applying.

 Months of entry